Vins del Tros

 The organically grown grapes are harvested by hand and transported in crates of 15 kilos to the cellar in order to ensure fermentation does not start prematurely.
 Cent x Cent bunches are destemmed, the grapes from each vineyard start their fermentation separately in small stainless steel vats, then the recently fermented must with its fine lees is extracted by gravity from each vat, without pressing, and immediately poured into 1000-litre large clay amphorae where the wine finishes its fermentation and matures for five months.

 The wine was bottled on April 29th, 2019, and since then further maturing in the bottle.

 The Vins del Tros project was initiated in 2009 by Josep Arrufat, vintner, and Joan Ramón Bada, oenologist and winemaker.

-Josep and Joan Ramón are friends since their childhood.
-They were born in Villalba dels Arcs, a beautiful, small municipality (established in the year 1224 by the Templars of Miravet) with a medieval aspect, located just south-west of the Ebro river, close to its mouths into the Mediterranean sea.
+Josep and Joan Ramón have been friends since their childhood.
+They were born in Villalba dels Arcs, a beautiful, small municipality (established in the year 1224 by the Templars of Miravet) a medieval town located just southwest of the Ebro river, close to the estuary where it meets the Mediterranean sea.

-The vision of these two passionate about the vineyards and the wine from their land was to produce wines that represent the distinctive characteristics from the Terra Alta region, and therefore from each specific plot of land.
+The two friends are tied to their roots; passionate about the vineyards and the wine from their homeland, and for this reason, their vision is to produce wines that represent the distinctive characteristics of the Terra Alta region, and of each specific plot of land.
 This is why they named their project "Vins del Tros" (Wines from the plot, in English).

-They are achieving their goal by naturally extracting the potential from a variety of small local plots, vineyards (between 20 and 90 years old) of Garnacha Blanca, Garnacha Tinta - the two main local grape varieties - as well as old Carinyena plots (locally called Samsó), and the indigenous grape called Morenillo.
+They are achieving their goal by naturally extracting the full potential from a variety of small local plots, vineyards (between 20 and 90 years old) of Garnacha Blanca, Garnacha Tinta - the two main local grape varieties - as well as old Carinyena plots (locally called Samsó), and a plot of the indigenous grape called Morenillo.

 Ratings & Reviews